Thaw-Zin-Myo-Aung/RepoAI_AI/docs/conversational_intent_detection.md

 - ⚡ **Fast response** for common cases
 - 🎯 **Accurate classification** for ambiguous cases
 - 🛡️ **Safe defaults** that never block valid refactoring requests

-Perfect for the **Nov 17 demo** to show the AI's intelligence in understanding context! 🚀